hmenet/TALE/README.md

 # todo :

-+ compartment, no E ?
 + save amalgamation
 + more verbose
 + commenting and renaming pass (for upper/intermediate/lower vocab)
 + test 3 level
 + 3 level rates inference
++ 3 level: P transfer in E computation
++ possibility to match from lower to upper and erwinia example

 # Some included examples :